Stagecoach: Improved coach design

 The period from 1790 to 1830 saw great improvements in the design of coaches, most notably by John Besant in 1792 and 1795.
 His coach had a greatly improved turning capacity and braking system, and a novel feature that prevented the wheels from falling off while the coach was in motion.
 Besant, with his partner John Vidler, enjoyed a monopoly on the supply of stagecoaches to the Royal Mail and a virtual monopoly on their upkeep and servicing for the following few decades.

 Steel springs had been used in suspensions for vehicles since 1695.
-Coachbuilder Obadiah Elliott obtained a patent covering the use of elliptic springs - which were not his invention.
+Coachbuilder Obadiah Elliott obtained a patent covering the use of elliptic springs—which was not his invention.
 His patent lasted 14 years delaying development because Elliott allowed no others to license and use his patent.
 Elliott mounted each wheel with two durable elliptic steel leaf springs on each side and the body of the carriage was fixed directly to the springs attached to the axles.
 After the expiry of his patent most British horse carriages were equipped with elliptic springs; wooden springs in the case of light one-horse vehicles to avoid taxation, and steel springs in larger vehicles.